Ojai with Kids

-Unfortunately Meditation Mount, as of late 2019, is closed because of fire damage.
+Unfortunately Meditation Mount, as of early 2020, is still closed because of fire damage.
 I’m hoping it reopens soon.

 And there’s more to do!
 The Mob Shop leads bike tours for all ages.
 Or drive a few minutes east to Ojai Olive Oil to taste oils and vinegars – our kids love the tastings!
 And Bart’s Books, located downtown, is a unique outdoor bookstore with an eclectic children’s section.
 The Ojai Visitors Bureau (downtown) can always provide specific family recommendations and maps.